 Are you struggling with back pain?
 You’re not alone; whether upper, middle, or lower, 80% of the population will experience back pain at some point in their life.
 Back pain is actually the number one cause of disability in the United States, with up to 32 million Americans experiencing pain at any given moment.
 While extremely common, there are many different causes and treatment options.
-Our Omaha chiropractic team at Rethwisch Family Chiropractic aims to use this page to help answer your questions about back pain and what you can do to start living pain free.
+Our Omaha chiropractic and physical therapy team at Rethwisch Family Chiropractic aims to use this page to help answer your questions about back pain and what you can do to start living pain free.

 Back Pain in Omaha

 The back is designed to be your body’s main support structure, while allowing for all types of movement.
 It allows you to sit, stand, twist, bend, and walk/run.
 The back is made up of bones, joints, tendons, muscles, ligaments, and assorted connective tissues that each contribute to its functions of movement or support.
 Unfortunately, any of these tissues can be irritated or damaged, leading to any or all of these movements and positions becoming painful.
 There are two main ways of damaging the back: severe trauma such as a car accident, or smaller, repetitive stresses over time.
 The latter is by far more common.
 This is why you may hear people say they injured their back by tying their shoe or sneezing.
 That final moment is the proverbial straw that broke the camel’s back.

 Physical injury is not the only cause of back pain, however; conditions such as kidney stones, gall stones, and urinary tract infections can lead to back pain as well.
 With so many possible causes of back pain, seeing a provider who can accurately diagnose your problem is important so you receive the best and most appropriate treatment.
 Fortunately, our Omaha chiropractors at Rethwisch Family Chiropractic have over 20 years of education and experience diagnosing and treating all different types of back pain.